liferay/liferay-mobile-sdk/builder/README.md

 After you have downloaded the source code from Git, follow these steps to run it with Gradle.

+This project already ships the Gradle Wrapper (gradlew) with it, you don't need to install Gradle's command line tool (gradle).

 The SDK Builder can be invoked using Gradle or command line, but before running the builder, you must set some properties so it can communicate with your portlet and create an SDK specific to your mobile platform.
 Follow these steps